JonathanGiles/azure-javadocs/README.md

 ## Overview

-This project focuses on two responsibilities:
+This project focuses on three goals:

 1. Enabling the build of a single, automated JavaDoc for all Azure Java APIs.
 2. Tracking the ability for each Azure SDK to compile under JDK 9.
 This project aims to reach JDK 9 build compliance for both building (using `mvn clean package`) and generating Javadoc (using `mvn javadoc:javadoc`).
 This does not mean that the SDKs are using best practices or the latest JDK 8 and 9 features, simply that they are buildable and able to generate documentation.
+3. Generating an [aggregate CheckStyle report](https://jonathangiles.github.io/azure-javadocs/checkstyle) across all Java Azure SDKs.

 When a project achieves the ability to generate JDK 9 documentation (without any lint checking disabled), it is added to the clone-repos.sh and pom.xml files in this repo, so that it is included in the daily build of JavaDocs.
 The latest daily build of all compliant JavaDoc for Azure Java APIs is [available online](https://jonathangiles.github.io/azure-javadocs/index.html?overview-summary.html).